catalyzeio/catalyze-paas-cli/README.md

 Either of these methods requires python 2.7, [pip](https://pip.pypa.io/en/latest/installing.html), and setuptools (`pip install setuptools`).

+(note for OS X users: versions before 2.7.8 can result in SSL EOF errors.
+If you run into those, try upgrading to 2.7.8.)

 To verify installation: `catalyze version`

 ### From PyPI